kshedden/case_studies/methods/glm.md

 ### Variance diagnostics

-If we have enough data, it is possible to assess the goodness of fit of the working variance model more directly.
+If we have enough data, it is possible to assess the goodness of fit of the working variance model directly.
 Taking the Poisson case as an example, we can fit a preliminary Poisson regression, then stratify the data into bins based on the fitted values $\hat{y}$ from this model.
-We then calculate the scale parameter as above, but restricting the estimates to the values within individual bins.
-These estimated scale parameters should be approximately constant with respect to the estimated means.
+We then estimate the scale parameter within individual bins.
+If the variance model is correct, these estimated scale parameters should be approximately constant with respect to the estimated means.

-In practice, we build models empirically by adding and removing covariates, applying transformations, incorporating interactions, and so on.
-The estimated scale parameter will vary as we explore different models.
-It is not necessarily a goal to achieve a model with $\phi=1$, meaning that the model's variance structure matches the variance of the underlying family (e.g. a Poisson family).
-It is sometimes better to allow for over or under-dispersion, as long as we correctly estimate the variance function and report it as such.
-However it is usually desirable to explain as much of the variation in the response variable of a regression as possible, rather than leave it as "unexplained variation".
-It is often the case that including additional covariates in such a model will lead to smaller values of the dispersion parameter, and with sufficiently many informative covariates, a relationship with $\phi \approx 1$ can be sometimes be achieved.

 ## GLMs via quasi-likelihood